bitcoin/bitcoin/depends/README.md

 - `NO_UPNP`: Don't download/build/cache packages needed for enabling UPnP
 - `NO_NATPMP`: Don't download/build/cache packages needed for enabling NAT-PMP
 - `NO_USDT`: Don't download/build/cache packages needed for enabling USDT tracepoints
-- `ALLOW_HOST_PACKAGES`: Packages that are missed in dependencies (due to `NO_*` option or build script logic) are searched for among the host system packages using `pkg-config`.
-It allows building with packages of other (newer) versions
 - `MULTIPROCESS`: Build libmultiprocess (experimental, requires CMake)
 - `DEBUG`: Disable some optimizations and enable more runtime checking
 - `HOST_ID_SALT`: Optional salt to use when generating host package ids